trozware/troznet/_posts/2016-03-12-learning-swift-for-loops.md

 }
 {% endhighlight %}

-This works right now in Swift 2 but contains two features that are about to be deprecated in Swift 3 and will soon stop working, so don't use this form of loop.
-The `++` and `--` operators are going and this style of loop declaration is also going.
+This does not work in Swift 3: the `++` and `--` operators and this style of loop declaration have been removed from the language.
 For further details, check out the relevant proposals at Swift Evolution:

 - [Remove C-style for-loops with conditions and incrementers][1]
 - [Remove the ++ and -- operators][2]

 ---

-All the examples in this article are available in a [Swift playground][3].
+All the examples in this article are available in a [Swift playground][3] now updated to Swift 3 syntax.

 [1]: https://github.com/apple/swift-evolution/blob/master/proposals/0007-remove-c-style-for-loops.md